shevious/edx-documentation/en_us/xblock/source/edx_platform/edx_lms.rst

 ####################################################

-The edX Learning Management System (LMS) is the application in the edX Platform that learners access to view and interact with courseware.
+The edX Learning Management System (LMS) is the application in the edX Platform that learners use to view and interact with courseware.

 Because it presents XBlocks to learners and records their interactions, the LMS is also an :ref:`XBlock runtime <XBlock Runtimes>` application.